kimbring2/DeepSoccer/deepsoccer_jetson/README.md

 ```$ python deepsoccer_main.py ```

 # 3. Teleoperation test
 Like the original version of Jetbot, Jetbot soccer version can be controlled by gamepad.
-You can check a code for that teleoperation_soccer.ipynb file.
+You can check a code for that [teleoperation_soccer.ipynb](https://github.com/kimbring2/DeepSoccer/blob/master/etc/teleoperation_soccer.ipynb) file.
 Upload it to Jetson Nano and run it.

 [![DeepSoccer teleoperation test](https://img.youtube.com/vi/vONoIruznlw/hqdefault.jpg)](https://www.youtube.com/watch?v=vONoIruznlw "Jetbot Soccer Play - Click to Watch!")
 <strong>Click to Watch!</strong>

 You can use the gamepad for performing the basic actions for soccer.
 Multi players will be able to play robot soccer together if power of robot is a bit more reinforced.
-It is little weak for playing real soccer.
+It is still not enough to play real soccer.

 # 4. Using pretrained model at Jetson board
 In order to use the model trained by Gazebo simulation at Jetson embedded board.
 You need to copy a folder named pre_trained_model.ckpt generated after training at previous step.
 Inside the folder, there are assets and variables folders, and frozen model named saved_model.pb.